 - As you get ready to kick, keep your feet and legs together.

 - Don't start kicking until your speed drops right after your push from the wall.
 If you're gliding faster than you swim, go with the flow.

 - Don't breathe on your first stroke after you emerge from the flip turn.

-For lots more information on swim techniques, see the links on the next page.
+For lots more information on swim techniques, see the links below.

 - How the Ironman Works

 - How to Balance All Three Triathlon Sports

 - Do you really have to wait an hour after eating before swimming?